simon-brooke/milkwood-clj/doc/intro.md

     I saw => I
     saw I => conquered

-To be interpreted as 'if the last N-1 tokens I emitted match the left hand side or a rule, the right hand side of that rule is a candidate for what to emit next.'
+To be interpreted as 'if the last N-1 tokens I emitted match the left hand side of a rule, the right hand side of that rule is a candidate for what to emit next.'

 The next thing to note is that if we're seeking to reconstruct natural language text with at least a persuasive verisimilitude of sense, punctuation marks are tokens in their own right: